 For beginners, it is better to gain experience through a demo account where they can test their suitability and strategy through virtual currency.
 Traders can also get familiar with the terminologies and basics of forex trading through demo accounts.
 After that, it is better to trade on small lot sizes with small initial deposits in the beginning.

 Forex trading in Australia can be done by opening a Live Trading Account with any of the ASIC-Regulated forex and CFD broker in Australia.
 After opening the account, traders need to make a deposit to start trading forex pairs in Australia.

 As a beginner, you should trade with a small lot size after gaining experience through demo accounts.
 Beginners should spend more time and effort on learning and researching before making a trading decision.
 Beginners should make emotion-driven trading decisions.

 Beginners in forex trading should start with a demo account.
-After getting decent experience, traders must start with small amount in the beginning.
+After getting decent experience, traders must start with a small amount in the beginning.
 They should keep strict limits of stop loss and take profits.
 Beginners should spend more time and effort on building strategies and research & analysis.

 For beginners, it is good to start with a low deposit of less than $50.
 However, each broker has different limits for a minimum deposit.
 Beginners in forex trading must choose a broker that requires a low minimum deposit.

 EUR/USD is the most traded currency pair in the world.
 It has high liquidity and the least spread during peak trading hours.
 Hence, EUR/USD can be the most suitable currency pair for beginners.
 However, traders should only trade with the instruments that are familiar to them.

 No, ABN is not mandatory for retail traders in Australia.
 However, if you are trading on behalf of a firm residing in Australia, ABN is mandatory.
 Retails traders are identified as sole traders and do not need ABN for trading.